 To make the pectin: For every pound of apple parts (peels & cores) add

 - 1/3 cup water

 Put the ingredients in a large enough stock pot, quickly bring almost to a boil, then turn the heat down to a simmer.
 Cover and simmer until the apple parts are soft enough to be mashed.
 This can be anywhere from 20-40 minutes depending on the type of apples you use.
 Once the apples are soft enough, mash all the materials well, turn off the heat, and allow to cool in the pot for at least 30 minutes.

 Place a muslin cloth in a strainer and pour apple mixture in.
-Allow to drain.
+Allow to drain, which may take a while.
 Gather up ends of cloth and twist to get the last bits of juice out.
+(Edit: I’ve found that if I allow the material to drain through a colander first to get out the large chunks before putting it through the cloth, the draining process is faster and easier.)
 Your apple “gunk” is ready for the compost pile, and if you have a good quality cloth you can wash it and use it again.
 At this point you have the juice for the jelly, not the jelly, yet!
 You can refrigerate or freeze the juice and continue with the remaining steps later, if needed.